orochi-network/orochi-network.github.io/src/orochi-network/contract-integration.md

 ### Dice Game Example

-The game is quite easy, you roll the dice and `Orand` will give you the verifiable randomness so you can calculate the dice number.
+The game is quite easy.
+You roll the dice and `Orand` will give you the verifiable randomness so you can calculate the dice number.

 ```solidity
 // SPDX-License-Identifier: Apache-2.0